heiwais25/t2hkk_sensitivity/README.md

 >> 1. Only HK case, Only KD case
 >> 2. HK + HK case, HK + KD case
 >> 3. HK ++ HK case, HK ++ KD case

+How we can see the effect of systematic parameter.
+Hello